Banner Health

 • Athlete’s foot, dermatitis, eczema, shingles, psoriasis or other skin conditions that cause cracks

-Understanding your risks can help you prevent cellulitis.
-You may be at higher risk of cellulitis if you have:
+Understanding risk factors can help you prevent cellulitis.
+You may be more likely to develop cellulitis if you have:

 • A weakened immune system from diabetes, cancer, HIV/AIDS, leukemia or certain medications